Home >

 • Go for traditional resume fonts size 10-12pt for easy reading.
 If you’re unsure which one to choose, our resume builder will help you with a selection of the most readable and ATS-friendly fonts.

-• Save your resume in PDF to avoid formatting issues and potential unauthorized editing.
+• Save your data center technician resume as a PDF to avoid formatting issues and potential unauthorized editing.

-You probably have a lot of practical experience in keeping servers alive and kicking, so a traditional, chronological resume is likely your best bet.
+You probably have a lot of practical experience in keeping servers alive and kicking, so a traditional, reverse chronological resume is likely your best bet.
+It describes your most recent job first and moving backward.

 To immediately capture the recruiter's attention (and pass the ATS with flying colors), customizing your resume for each job application is crucial.
 This is how we create a targeted resume.
 Let’s face it, if you take the time to align your resume with the job description, you become one of the 10% of selected candidates.